 Pre Law Information for Juniors and Seniors

-- This is an important year for anyone planning on attending law school.
-Since most students submit their law school applications in the fall of their senior year (suggested deadline of December 1), your junior year grades may be the last ones recorded on your application transcript.
+- This is typically an important year for anyone planning on attending law school.
+Since many students submit their law school applications in the fall of their senior year (suggested deadline of December 1), your junior year grades may be the last ones recorded on your application transcript.
 Therefore, study, study, study this year to maximize your GPA.

 - When you decide to apply to Law School, you will need letters of recommendation for your applications— it is imperative that two of these letters come from a faculty member.
 If no one immediately comes to mind, start talking to your professors today!
 Send emails, visit office hours— develop a relationship that will allow them to write a thoughtful letter that clearly indicates how well they know you and your classroom performance (see section on LORs below for more information.)